shiv-tech-git/blue-pill-fast-prototype/README.md

 ## SYSTEM TIMER
 It is millisecond timer on timer 3.
-Just tipe needed period in header file.
+Just type needed period in header file.
 20 ms for example.
 ```c
 #define SYSTEM_TIMER_MULTIPLIER 20
 ```